bobby-palko/100-days-of-python/03/README.md

 Rock, Paper Scissors vs the Computer

 ## What about python does it showcase?
-This brings some randomization and lists into our code
+This brings some randomization and lists into our code, and some more fun ASCII!

 ## How do I run it?
 Clone or download this repo, and just run `python main.py` from inside this folder!